All the best stuff to do for East End Kids and their crew!

 More Info

-Some very clever people are currently campaigning for a Lido in Waltham Forest.
-Fingers crossed The East London Waterworks Park goes through.
-If it does we will have a wild swimming park suitable for all ages on a former waterworks site in Lea Bridge.
+Some very clever people were campaigning for a Lido in Waltham Forest.
+Fingers crossed The East London Waterworks Park goes through some day.
+It truly was a beatiful dream.
 Find out more here.

 If all this seems like a bit too much, and all you want to do is take the kids to the nearest place to cool down, check out our round up of splash parks near East London.